Key FRCA Issues, Legislation, and Proceedings

-- Annual Appropriation Levels for the Surface Transportation Board
+Annual Budget and Appropriation Levels for the Surface Transportation Board For FY 2022

-Legislation that would establish efforts to prevent disruptions, uncertainties and delays in commodities – such as fuel, grains, and chemicals – reaching the market.
+FRCA supports legislation that would establish efforts to prevent delivery disruptions, uncertainties, and delays in commodities – such as fuel, grains, and chemicals – from reaching the market.
 View FRCA’s position paper, “Emergency Fuel Supply Coordination“.

 Proceedings before the Surface Transportation Board

-FRCA supports the efforts put forth in Surface Transportation Board’s (Board) Advanced Notice of Proposed Rulemaking in Docket No. EP 704 (Sub-No. 1) that would allow certain commodities to seek rate and/or service relief before the Board.
+FRCA supports the efforts put forth in Surface Transportation Board’s (Board) Advanced Notice of Proposed Rulemaking in Docket No. EP 704 (Sub-No. 1) that would allow certain commodities to seek rare and/or service relief before the Board.
 View FRCA’s position paper, “Commodity Exemption

-FRCA supports the Surface Transportation Board’s (STB) Notice of Proposed Rulemaking to determine the pros and cons of requiring railroads to provide requested switching arrangements in Docket No. EP 711 (Sub No.-1), Reciprocal Switching).
+FRCA supports the Surface Transportation Board’s (STB) Notice of Proposed Rulemaking (NPRM) to determine the pros and cons of requiring railroads to provide the requested switching arrangements (Docket No. EP 711 (Sub No.-1), Reciprocal Switching).
 This NPRM was issued on July 27, 2016.

 Supporting Published Reports